KDE: Identity

 KDE has community identity guidelines (CIG) for definitions and recommendations which help the community to establish a unique, characteristic, and appealing design.
 The KDE official logo displays the white trademarked K-Gear shape on a blue square with mitred corners.
 Copying of the KDE Logo is subject to the LGPL.
 Some local community logos are derivations of the official logo.

 Many KDE applications have a K in the name, mostly as an initial letter.
 The K in many KDE applications is obtained by spelling a word which originally begins with C or Q differently, for example Konsole and Kaffeine, while some others prefix a commonly used word with a K, for instance KGet.
-However, the trend is not to have a K in the name at all, such as with Stage, Spectacle, Discover and Dolphin.
+However, some apps do not to have a K in the name at all, such as with Stage, Spectacle, Discover and Dolphin.

 Collaborations with other organizations

 Wikimedia

 On 23 June 2005, chairman of the Wikimedia Foundation announced that the KDE community and the Wikimedia Foundation have begun efforts towards cooperation.
 Fruits of that cooperation are MediaWiki syntax highlighting in Kate and accessing Wikipedia content within KDE applications, such as Amarok and Marble.

 On 4 April 2008, the KDE e.V. and Wikimedia Deutschland opened shared offices in Frankfurt.
-In September 2009 KDE e.V. moved to shared offices with Free Software Foundation Europe in Berlin.